 Growing up, I never felt at home or that I really belonged to my home country.
 I have dual citizenship of Germany and Sweden but grew up in Germany.
 Even as a teenager I always wanted to move somewhere else.
 I lived in the UK for a year when I was 16, reluctantly returning back to Germany to finish my school, get work experience and to study.

-So, it took a while to move again but for the past fifteen years I have called Belgium, Singapore, Egypt and Japan home.
+So, it took a while to move again but for the past fifteen years I’ve called Belgium, Singapore, Egypt and Japan home.
 Although my first international move more than 13 years ago was solo, I now move with my husband and three children.
-My repatriation to Germany in 2013 was one of the biggest challenges I have faced.
+My repatriation to Germany in 2013 was one of the biggest challenges I’ve faced.
 Don’t get me wrong, it is a good place to live but I just never felt connected or at home there.

 My first move to Belgium was for my job in the logistics industry and I was eager to leave Germany.
 It was a first step, but I always longed for a real overseas experience.
 So I was overjoyed to finally move to Singapore, together with my boyfriend (now husband).
 I felt free, excited and – very quickly at home.
 Although the move was personally very fulfilling for me my job started to wear me down.